johannsquiroz-dot/Wallarm-Solutions-Engineer-Challenge/README.md

 ✅ Document the deployment and troubleshooting process.

 * Conflicts on docker container and node ports used, had to select different ports to establish connectivity.
+Took me time to identify how the filtering node port (set to monitoring) needed to point to the backend.
     * Filtering Node was deployed locally on Ubuntu with passthrough variables.
 I had to verify and change the commands since I was getting syntax errors.
     * Had to create a second filtering node to set the blocking directive.
 This was most likely due to my lack of experience setting up this platorm.